Already been through the Wond’ry’s PreLaunch Program?

 PostLaunch provides a step-by-step guide for aspiring Vanderbilt entrepreneurs (faculty, staff, and students) with a viable early stage idea to actually launch that venture.
-The program is set up as a series of 7 weekly 1 hr 15 minute sessions (4-5:15 pm) led by the Wond’ry Mentors-in-Residence.
-PostLaunch is the perfect next step for graduates of the Wond’ry PreFlight/PreLaunch program, entrepreneurs with a validated and market-ready product or technology that have already engaged in customer discovery efforts, and/or those individuals who would like to learn how to launch a non-profit or for-profit venture.
+The program is set up as a series of 8 weekly sessions on Thursdays at 4-6 pm, led by a team of Wond’ry Master Mentors.
+PostLaunch is the perfect next step for graduates of the Wond’ry PreLaunch program, entrepreneurs with a validated and market-ready product or technology that have already engaged in customer discovery efforts, and/or those individuals who would like to learn how to launch a non-profit or for-profit venture.
 Near the end of the program, participants will have the opportunity to pitch their company to a panel of judges and compete for micro-grant funding to support the launch of their venture.
 Participants must be enrolled and actively participating in each PostLaunch session to be eligible to apply for a micro-grant.

-The program is a total of 7 sessions plus a pitch night.
-The first session will take place on February 22, 2018.
-The course will meet each Thursday until April 12, 2018 (no meeting during Spring Break).
-Each participant will have the opportunity to pitch their idea to a group of investors, entrepreneurs, faculty members, and Wond’ry staff on April 18th for potential micro-grant funding and additional mentorship.
+The program is a total of 8 sessions.
+The course will meet each Thursday from February 13th to April 9th (no meeting during spring break).
+Each participant will have the opportunity to pitch their idea to a group of investors, entrepreneurs, faculty members, and Wond’ry staff for potential micro-grant funding and additional mentorship.

-Participants are required to attend all sessions of PostLaunch if they want a chance to pitch on April 18th.
+Participants are required to attend all sessions of PostLaunch if they want a chance to pitch.
 Otherwise, drop-ins are welcome and encouraged at all sessions!

 Support for the creation of this program and the development of the micro-grant opportunities are provided via a Faculty Grant from VentureWell.

 The Spring 2020 Cohort is now accepting applications!